agskitkat/pvc.poloniex.google.extensions/README.md

 Poloniex Custom Browsing Plugin for Google Chrome, Opera and FireFox

 The Google Chrome plugin for the Poloniex website.
 Expands opportunities, helps in trading.
 Now in the state of ALPHA testing.
-I am not responsible for the actions of this plugin, <b> all operations you conduct at your own peril and risk </ b>.
+I am not responsible for the actions of this plugin, <b> all operations you conduct at your own peril and risk </b>.

-<H2> Install Chrome & Opera </ h2>
+<h2> Install Chrome & Opera </h2>

 Unzip the archive into any folder.